 Dornoch lies east of Bonar Bridge, beyond the north end of the bridge across the firth built in the 1980s.
 It sits on a headland facing across the Dornoch Firth and is surrounded by sand dunes.
 Its centre is dominated by its cathedral which dates back to 1239.
 Opposite the cathedral is the excellent Dornoch Castle Hotel.
 The town also boasts a championship golf course and is a regular halt on the golf-tour circuit of Scotland.

 On the coast north of Dornoch is Embo, home to a holiday village and to the Embo Cairn.
 Further on is Loch Fleet.
 Inland from Loch Fleet and on the road back to Lairg, is Rogart, a fascinating widely dispersed community.
 North from Loch Fleet on the coast are the towns of Golspie, and Brora.
 Both are well worth a visit.
-Just north east of Golspie is Dunrobin Castle, the fairytale family seat of the Earls and Dukes of Sutherland.
+Golspie is home to the excellent Golspie Inn.
+Just north-east of Golspie is Dunrobin Castle, the fairytale family seat of the Earls and Dukes of Sutherland.
 This comes complete with large formal gardens and its own excellent museum.
 Brora is home to Clynelish Distillery.
 Between Golspie and Brora is Carn Liath, a well-preserved broch.